bluecats/bluecats-phonegap/README.md

 ### Cordova

-If using Cordova replace the `phonegap` in the above comands with `cordova`
+If using Cordova replace the `phonegap` in the above commands with `cordova`

 ## com.bluecats.beacons.startPurringWithAppToken